 CINEMODERNO hour by hour, and for the duration of 6 weeks, investigates the relationship between the moving image and performance.

 In fact, from the 2nd of November until the 23rd of December - with a prologue at the end of October - a scheduling alternates four live sessions, each action gives in return its four different set for 10 days.
-The artists invited make socio-political considerations/reflections through sound and moving image, they explore the evolution of communication systems and the job issue in the Internet and accelerationism era, contemplating the cinema format as an immersive experience between reality and imaginary.
+The artists were invited to make some socio-political considerations/reflections through sound and moving images, they explored the evolution of communication systems and the job issue in the Internet and accelerationism era, contemplating the cinema format as an immersive experience between reality and imaginary.

 CINEMODERNO is also composed with some architectural structures thought for the live sessions and realized by the Parasite 2.0, a collective which have recently won the YAP 2016 prize of the MAXXI Museum in Rome.